Feb 21, 2025 • Filed to: One-Stop Complete Mobile Solution • Proven solutions

 There are several typical problems that Motorola phone owners may encounter.
 The main issue is that the Motorola phone is stuck on the startup screen.
 Learn to recognize and resolve specific issues experienced by Motorola users with the help of this manual.

-Motorola phones may become stuck on the "starting up" screen for several reasons.
-A hardware problem, such as a defective CPU or a poor battery connection, might be at the root of the problem.
-A software problem, such as a damaged app or system file, is also possible.
+Motorola phones may become stuck on the “starting up” screen for various reasons.
+A hardware issue, such as a defective CPU or a poor battery connection, might be at the root of the issue.
+A software issue, such as a damaged app or system file, is also possible.
 Please don't worry if you can't pinpoint the issue's root; we're here to assist.

 When a Motorola phone is updated, it often becomes unresponsive at starting, displaying just the manufacturer logo.
 This message will appear when an update fails to finish in the usual manner.
 If the update is interrupted before it is fully installed, it could be due to some factors, including a slow internet connection, a frozen or turned-off computer, etc.